iCliniq Logo

 Welcome to icliniq.com.

-Firstly, answering your queries, you should visit a cardiologist regularly and avoid strenuous activities in order to reduce the risk of acute coronary syndrome.
-Your echocardiography has some abnormalities which are age-related and there is no evidence of CAD (coronary artery disease).
-However, calcium score is elevated which implies there is a significant risk of coronary artery disease, which is probably in earlier stages as you do not get any symptoms on the treadmill.
-However, such minor plaques may rupture and give rise to ACS (acute coronary syndrome).
-So, you should avoid strenuous activity and should be on both antiplatelet like Aspirin and statins.
-Also, you should undergo a stress test like either stress thallium or stress echo or treadmill test.
+Firstly, in response to your queries, you should visit a cardiologist regularly and avoid strenuous activities to reduce the risk of acute coronary syndrome.
+Your echocardiogram shows some abnormalities that are age-related, and there is no evidence of coronary artery disease (CAD).
+However, your calcium score is elevated, indicating a significant risk of CAD, likely in the early stages, as you do not experience any symptoms during the treadmill test.

 Patient's Query

-In my country, Aspirin is not advised for people over 65.
-But I will schedule a stress test.
-What exactly do you mean by strenuous?
+In my country, Aspirin is not recommended for people over 65, but I will schedule a stress test.
+What exactly do you mean by strenuous activity?

 Welcome back to icliniq.com.

-Okay.
-You may discuss with the local cardiologist for advisable antiplatelets.
-Also, till your evaluation is done, activities more than 30 to 40 minutes continuously, more than 90 percent of maximum heart rate should be avoided.
+You may discuss with your local cardiologist about the appropriate antiplatelets.
+Also, until your evaluation is complete, activities lasting more than 30 to 40 minutes continuously or reaching more than 90 percent of your maximum heart rate should be avoided.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!